Here is a quick overview of how to use Listenwise in a remote learning environment:

 To use Listenwise for remote learning, you first need to set up your classes in the platform.
 Listenwise is integrated with Google Classroom, so it is easy to import rosters if your school uses Google.
 See the Teacher Guide for Google Classroom for more information.
 If you do not use Google, this brief video will guide you through creating classes.

 All of Listenwise’s 2000+ instructional podcasts (current events and standards-aligned lessons) include online resources that can be assigned to students learning remotely.
+Quizzes may either be assigned by teachers or selected independently by students.

 - Online multiple-choice auto-scored quizzes are available on many of our standards-aligned lessons and on every Wednesday current event.
 Find Wednesday current event quizzes here and quizzes on standards-aligned lessons by searching here.